 Development Review

-Implementing actions specified in the Calvert County Comprehensive Plan, Planning and ZoningP&Z ensures that new development projects are reviewed for potential impact on cultural resources which include historic buildings and archaeological sites.
+Implementing actions specified in the Calvert County Comprehensive Plan, P&Z ensures that new development projects are reviewed for potential impact on cultural resources which include historic buildings and archaeological sites.
 The county has two cultural resources professionals on staff.

 Calvert County cultural resources locations have been mapped by the Maryland Historical Trust and county staff and appear as layers in the county permit tracking system, enabling efficient identification of proposed developments that include known historic buildings and archaeological sites.

 If a project that will negatively affect an archaeological site is proposed on a property in Prince Frederick, the county government has the authority to require an archaeological survey, based on the Town Center Zoning Ordinance.
 An archaeological investigation may also be required if a multifamily construction project is proposed.
 Several archaeological sites in Prince Frederick have been identified during required surveys, including two 18th-century dwellings associated with people who lived and farmed in the area before the town was established.
-Artifact collections from those sites are curated in the state facility at the Maryland Archaeological Conservation Laboratory (MAC Lab) at Jefferson Patterson Park &and Museum.
+Artifact collections from those sites are curated in the state facility at the Maryland Archaeological Conservation Laboratory (MAC Lab) at Jefferson Patterson Park and Museum.
 The professional reports from those projects are on file at the MAC Lab and in P&Z. Since 1993, demolitions of buildings more than fifty years old as well as demolition on a property that has mapped cultural resources on it is reviewed by a cultural resources planner.
 In some instances, photo-documentation is required and the photographs become a part of the permanent record.

 Challenges/Key Issues